axodotdev/cargo-dist/book/src/workspace-guide.md

 > NOTE: Although you *could* use extremely careful versioning in conjuction with Unified Announcements to release a weird subset of the packages in your workspace, you really *shouldn't* because the Github Releases will be incoherent (v0.1.0 has these random packages, v0.2.0 has these other random packages... huh?), and you're liable to create painful tag collisions.

-> NOTE: Normally cargo-dist will error out if the Announcement Tag selects no Apps, because it exists to build and distribute Apps and you just asked it to do nothing (which is probably a mistake).
-This would however create annoying CI errors if you just wanted to tag Individual Releases for your libraries.
-To make this more pleasant, **cargo-dist will produce a very minimal build-less Announcement (and therefore Github Release) if you explicitly request a Singular Announcement that matches a library-only package**.
-This feature is kind of half-baked, please let us know what you want to happen in this situation!

 **The need for a coherent Announcement Tag is so important that cargo-dist commands like "build" and "manifest" will error out if one isn't provided and it can't be guessed.** If that happens you may need to pass an explicit `--tag=...` flag to disambiguate.
 Being this strict helps catch problems before you push to CI.

+## Singular Library Hack

+Normally cargo-dist will error out if the Announcement Tag selects no Apps, because it exists to build and distribute Apps and you just asked it to do nothing (which is probably a mistake).
+This would however create annoying CI errors if you just wanted to tag releases for your libraries.

+For 0.0.3 I opted for this kind of weird half-functionality:

+**cargo-dist will produce a very minimal build-less Announcement (and therefore Github Release) if you explicitly request a Singular Announcement that matches a library-only package**.
+This feature is kind of half-baked, please let us know what you want to happen in this situation!

+We'll probably have to add a config for specifying whether you want libraries to get Announcements or not when you push a singular tag for them.

+## Using cargo-release

+See [the dedicated guide to using cargo-release with cargo-dist][cargo-release-guide], which covers all sorts of nasty workspaces (it's also just a more useful in-depth look at ).

 [simple-guide]: ./simple-guide.html